iNKORE-NET/UI.WPF.Modern/README.md

 # 🤔 How to use

--   [Quick Start](https://github.com/iNKORE-NET/Documentation/blob/main/data/docs/ui.wpf.modern/02.%23%20onboarding/index.en-US.mdx): This shows you the first steps how to use this library to set up your project

--   [FAQs](https://github.com/iNKORE-NET/UI.WPF.Modern/blob/main/docs/FAQs.md): Here are some frequently asked questions and answers for you to look up for.

-> # About our docs
->
+-   Check out the [Getting Started](https://docs.inkore.net/ui-wpf-modern/onboarding) guide on our documentation site.

-> We're currently working on a documentation site that simplifies your learning curve.
+- We're currently working on a documentation site that simplifies your learning curve.
 However this can be a huge process.
->
-> Before everything is done, you can view our unfinished works [here](https://github.com/iNKORE-NET/Documentation).
-PRs are also welcomed.
->
-> When we finish everything, the docs will be available on `docs.inkore.net`
+You can preview the documentation site [here](https://docs.inkore.net/ui-wpf-modern/introduction).
+Feedback and contributions are welcome and strongly needed.

 # 🙋🏻‍♂️ Contribution